octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA12/course.md

-# Chapter 25 : Financial Asset 1.2
+# Chapter 27 : Fungible token with Financial Asset 1.2 standard

 <dialog character="mechanics">Captain, we received the bill for reparing the ship after the last battle: 1,000,000 TAT.
 I have no idea what TAT is or its convertion rate to Tez, that's likely an alien currency, you should probably find out!</dialog>